Doctor of Philosophy (PhD)

 More information for overseas students, including the current fees and information about the university, is available from the International Students website.

 University Scholarships are available for outstanding candidates.
 Some funding may be available for tutoring/research assistantships.
 A limited number of Departmental Scholarships are also available, and currently cover annual tuition fees at the domestic rate.

-All departments in the College of Business and Economics provide PhD students with: office space equipped with ergometrically compliant furnishings and equipment (e.g. desks, chairs, computers); access to printing, internet, photocopying etc.; formal supervision at intervals negotiated with supervisors.
+All departments in the School of Business and Economics provide PhD students with: office space equipped with ergometrically compliant furnishings and equipment (e.g. desks, chairs, computers); access to printing, internet, photocopying etc.; formal supervision at intervals negotiated with supervisors.
 More specialised support would be considered by the HoD and potential supervisors at the time of registration.
 Other financial support (e.g. for research, attendance at a doctoral colloquium, etc.) is available on a contestable basis through the College Research Committee.

 Associate Professor Marjo Lips-Wiersma

 University of Canterbury